Meet the TED2020 Fellows and Senior Fellows whose ideas and innovations are creating meaningful impact.

 Gaunt's scholarship has been funded by The Ford Foundation and the National Endowment for the Humanities and is a nationally- and internationally-recognized speaker.
 She also is a certified expert witness in federal and state cases on the unintended consequences of social media.
 She also continues to perform and record as a classically-trained, jazz vocalist and R&B singer-songwriter.
 Her original compositions are available on Be the True Revolution.

-Aparna Hegde is a urogynecologist and the founder of ARMMAN, a nonprofit that's leveraging mobile technology to empower, inform and serve more than 14 million Indian women and children who are plagued by gaps in healthcare infrastructure.
-She is an associate professor of urogynecology and the founder of the forthcoming Department of Urogynecology and Pelvic Reconstructive Surgery at Cama Hospital, Mumbai, one of the first university-based tertiary Centers of Excellence in the field in India.
+TED Fellow Aparna Hegde is a urogynecologist, researcher and the founder of ARMMAN, a nonprofit that's leveraging mobile technology to empower, inform and serve more than 24 million Indian women and children who are plagued by gaps in health care infrastructure, along with training 187,000 health workers.
+Hegde is an associate professor of urogynecology and the founder of the forthcoming Department of Urogynecology and Pelvic Reconstructive Surgery at Cama Hospital, Mumbai, one of the first university based tertiary Centers of Excellence in the field in India.
+She has also done pioneering research in 2D/3D pelvic floor USG and is the recipient of a National Institutes of Health (NIH) grant.

 Daniel Alexander Jones exemplifies the artist as energy worker.
 His body of original work includes plays, performance pieces, recorded music, concerts, music theatre events, essays and long-form improvisations.
 Energy is his medium.
 He creates multi-dimensional experiences where bodies, minds, emotions, voices and spirits conjoin, shimmer and heal.